ahmedzaky030/trufla-code-challenge/README.md

 # Front-end coding challenge

+**Solution Hint:**
+You can use the stringified json in sample.json file to paste it in the textbox

 **Description:**

 Design and develop front-end that can render HTML forms dynamically based on provided JSON Objects.